BenoitAdam94/nullDC4Wii/README.md

 NullDC team for the emulator
 skmp for the archive
 Joseph Jordan - libiso
+Xale00 (also know as Benoit Adam) - 2026 recompilation

 # nullDCe (original README)

 A fork from the nullDC-mainline somewhere in late 2008, with hackports to psp, wii, ps3, etc.

 This is here for archival reasons.
 Project eventually morphed to reicast